 A screenshot of Google Review request screen

-If you have a Google Business profile, you’ll also have access to Google’s Review Management Tool.
+If you manage a Google Business Profile, you can use Google’s Review Management Tool.

-Alternatively, you can hire an online reputation management company like WebiMax to delete the Google review.
-Simply provide the necessary information and pay the agreed-upon fee.
-Then, a dedicated expert will take charge of the removal process.
+Alternatively, you can hire an online reputation management (ORM) company to handle the process end-to-end.
+Provide the details and pay the agreed fee; a specialist will pursue removal and mitigation on your behalf.

 The Difficult Parts of Deleting a Google Review

-Deleting Google reviews can be a complex process for business owners.
+Deleting Google reviews can be complex for business owners.

 Step 1 – Delete Your Own Review

-This step applies if you want to or edit delete a Google Business Profile review you wrote.
-Whatever your reasons for deleting, it only takes a couple of seconds.
+This step applies if you want to delete or edit a Google Business Profile review you wrote.
+Whatever your reason, it only takes a moment.

 Delete the Review